About the Author

 A working musician all his life, Fouad has been performer, producer, researcher, teacher, lecturer, and composer.
 In 1994, he joined the faculty at The American University in Cairo as composer-in-residence.
 Since then, he has written Ithaca (cantata for orchestra, chorus and soloists), a commission celebrating the 75th anniversary of the University.
 Other works composed, while at AUC include Afterthought, a song for tenor, soprano, violin, and piano; Longing, song for voice and piano; Cairo Tapestry, a work in collaboration with artist Paul Rinaldi in video and music; Tapestry Suite, for nine musicians; Silently I Wait, I admire Your Face, songs for voice and piano; Christmas Song, ensemble song for voice, harp, percussion and piano; In the Basement, tuba solo; New Jersey Girls, three songs for bass tuba, and piano; Love Cycle, four songs for voice and piano; Waheeda, a trio for vion, violoncello and piano; Sonata Piccola, piano sonata; Nature’s Angels, song for voice and piano; Toccata Moderna, for piano.
 In the Theater, Fouad wrote Octahedron, score for experimental theater and recorded the incidental music for Sophocles’s Antigone and performed live in Brecht’s A Man’s a Man with director Frank Bradley.
 Recent performances of Fouad’s works have been in Cairo and Alexandria, Egypt; Washington DC; Chicago; New York; Dublin; London; Vienna; Komaron; Slovakia; and Budapest, Hungary.
 Awards for his works have come from The Kennedy Center, Washington, DC, and the American Society of Composers, Authors, and Publishers (ASCAP).

-Paweł Kuźma was (b.
-1985, Piekary Śląskie, Poland) is currently an adjunct professor at The American University in Cairo where he teaches world music and private applied guitar.
-Along with composer Bahaa El Ansary, Kuzma co-directs Cairo Impro, a group dedicated to the education and performance of avant-garde improvisation.
+Paweł Kuźma (b.
+1985, Piekary Śląskie, Poland) is an adjunct professor at The American University in Cairo where he teaches world music and private applied guitar.
+In fall 2017, Pawel became co-director of the Cairo Guitar Collective.
+Along with composer Bahaa El Ansary, Pawel also co-directs Cairo Impro, a group dedicated to the education and performance of avant-garde improvisation.
 As a performing artist, Pawel has given many concerts in Poland, Finland, Germany, Czech Republic, Austria and, more recently, Egypt.

 His passion for classical guitar started in his first year of primary school.
 At the beginning of his musical education, Pawel won many national music competitions.
 Later, he won international competitions and grants from the Polish Ministry of Culture and City Council.